strophe/strophejs/README.md

 It has been tested on Firefox, Firefox for Android, IE, Safari, Mobile Safari, Chrome, Chrome for Android, Opera and the mobile Opera browser.

+## Running tests

+You'll need to have [GNU Make](https://www.gnu.org/software/make/) available.
+Then, simply run `make check` to run the tests.

 ## License

 It is licensed under the [MIT license](https://github.com/strophe/strophejs/raw/master/LICENSE.txt),